-5 See IAASB International Standard on Quality Control (ISQC) 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements.
+4 See IAASB International Standard on Quality Control (ISQC) 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements.
 ISQC 1 is required in many, but not all, IFIAR Member jurisdictions.
 In 2020, the IAASB approved the replacement of ISQC 1 with a restructured and enhanced ISQM 1, with firms being required to design and implement compliant systems of quality management by December 15, 2022.

-systems and processes to manage compliance with auditor independence requirements; procedures to assess risk before accepting or continuing an audit engagement; and personnel systems regarding staff development, promotion, and assignment of audit engagement teams.
+Appendix A: Firm-wide Systems of Quality Control Inspection Results procedures to assess risk before accepting or continuing an audit engagement; and personnel systems regarding staff development, promotion, and assignment of audit engagement teams.

-Forty-four Members reported the results of their inspections of 142 member firms' systems of quality control in the 2021 survey, as illustrated in the table below.
+Forty-one Members reported the results of their inspections of 151 member firms' systems of quality control in the 2022 survey, as illustrated in the table below.

-Table A.1IFIAR Members Reporting and Member Firms Inspected, 2017-2021 Surveys
+Table A.1IFIAR Members Reporting and Member Firms Inspected, 2018-2022 Surveys

-2021 2020 2019 2018 2017
+2022 2021 2020 2019 2018

-IFIAR Members Submitting Findings 44 45 42 37 32
+IFIAR Members Submitting Findings 41 44 45 42 37

-Audit Firms Inspected 142 139 143 132 111
+Audit Firms Inspected 151 142 139 143 132

 Table A.2 below provides information about the number and rates of member firms with findings by inspection theme.
 Tables A.3 and A.4 provide additional details about the number of findings by descriptive sub-categories for each theme.
-IFIAR began collecting findings data by sub-category for four quality control inspection themes in 2016 (see Table A.3) and for the remaining two quality control inspection themes in 2018 (see Table A.4).

-Table A.22017-2021 Survey Results: Member Firms with at Least One Finding by Inspection Theme
+Table A.22018-2022 Survey Results: Member Firms with at Least One Finding by Inspection Theme